Food waste prevention for businesses

 When food is wasted, both food and money are lost.
 In addition, all of the energy, water and other resources that have been used to produce the food are also wasted.
 It’s estimated that the total amount of food wasted in Canada is worth at least $31 billion annually (Value Chain Management International Inc., 2014).
-Citizens and businesses have an opportunity to save money by preventing food waste.
+Citizens and businesses have the opportunity to save money by preventing food waste.

 Retail food stores and food service in B.C. lose an estimated $1.3 billion worth of food per year, 57% more than the estimated profit in those sectors.
 That’s value that is not realized by anyone, but which taxes our communities socially, economically and environmentally.
 Simple operational controls can help operators prevent waste and increase profit.
 The Ministry produced toolkits to assist retail, such as supermarkets and convenience stores, and food service providers, such as restaurants and other venues and establishments prevent food waste.